 Joanne Harris is the author of 19 novels, including Chocolat, as well as scripts, libretti, short story collections and cookbooks.

 Her work has been published in over 50 countries and has collected a number of British and international honours and awards.
 She is an honorary Fellow of St Catharine’s College, Cambridge, and in 2013 was granted an MBE by the Queen.
 She has been a judge of numerous prizes, including the Orange, the Whitbread, the Desmond Elliot, the Betty Trask and the Royal Society Winton Prize for Science.
-An ex-teacher turned professional author, she is currently a member of the Management Committee of the Society of Authors and the chair of the Society of Authors’ Membership Committee.
+An ex-teacher turned professional author, she is also currently Chair of the Society of Authors.

 Di Redmond has written scripts for most of the major broadcasters – Nickelodeon, CBBC, Cbeebies, ITV, CITV, Aardman TV, Channel 4 and Siriol TV Wales, in Europe she’s been commissioned by the Disney Channel, ZDF, KIKA Germany, Universal TFI France, Content Film and TV Finland, KETNET Belgium and RSK Norway, in North America she’s written for HIT NYC, the Jim Henson Company and CBC Canada.